jackyng88/nkp-on-nutanix/nutanix-installation.md

 # Simple NKP Installation Guide on a Nutanix Cluster

-- This is a simple installation guide for Nutanix Kubernetes Platform v2.14 on simple AHV VMs and usiing a Linux/MacOS machine.
+- This is a simple installation guide for Nutanix Kubernetes Platform v2.17 on simple AHV VMs and using a Linux/MacOS machine.

 ## Table of Contents
 - [Prerequisites](#prerequisites)